Key takeaways

 Know your customer

-When you are thinking of the marketplace development, you basically want people to pay you for being a mediator.
+When you are thinking of marketplace development, you basically want people to pay you for being a mediator.
 Pretty obviously, you must know who will find enough value in your marketplace.
-Note: it’s not always some business (say, a clothing shop) and its individual customer (say, a woman that needs to dress up).
+Note: it’s not always some business (say, a clothing shop) and its customer (say, a woman who needs to dress up).
 A marketplace can target only businesses, or only individuals, depending on its nature.
 Here are the most widespread types:

-• B2B or business-to-business: the model when both vendor and customer are companies, not individuals;
+- B2B or business-to-business: the model when both vendor and customer are companies, not individuals;

-• B2C or business-to-client: the model when a vendor is a business and a customer is an individual;
+- B2C or business-to-client: the model when a vendor is a business and a customer is an individual;

-• C2C or consumer-to-consumer: the model when both sides are not entrepreneurs and can be both vendors or buyers.
+- C2C or consumer-to-consumer: the model when both sides are not entrepreneurs and can be both vendors or buyers.

 Here are some examples to make it clearer:

-So why do you need to know who will use your marketplace?
+So, why do you need to know who will use your marketplace?
 The main reason is that you need to know who will pay for your services.

 It’s essential to consider who will find more value in your platform: a vendor or a buyer, and understand who a vendor or a buyer is.

-For instance, Booking.com charges vendors, while buyers don’t pay anything for their hotel reservations.
+For instance, Booking.com charges vendors, while buyers don’t pay anything for hotel reservations.
 Thus, their monetization model is based on vendors, who are businesses, and it perfectly works for both sides.

 Think of the features that must be in your app